Illinois Survey Guide

 When contacting a surveyor, ask how many surveys they have completed in your county in the past year.
 Local experience matters for deed research efficiency and awareness of common boundary issues in your area.

-Step 6: Get Multiple Quotes
+Step 5: Get Multiple Quotes

-Survey pricing in Illinois varies widely between firms.
 A boundary survey on a standard residential lot might cost $600 from one firm and $1,100 from another in the same county.
 Getting two to three quotes is the best way to understand fair market pricing for your project.

 When comparing quotes, make sure you are comparing equivalent scopes of work.
 One quote may include monument setting while another does not.
 One quote may include a detailed plat drawing while another offers only a certificate.
 Clarify the deliverables before choosing based on price alone.

-Step 7: Understand Turnaround Time
+Step 6: Understand Turnaround Time

 Illinois surveyors are often busy, particularly in spring and summer when property transactions and construction activity peak.
 Standard turnaround times are two to six weeks from order to delivery of the final survey document.
 If you need a survey for a real estate closing with a fixed deadline, communicate that timeline upfront and confirm the surveyor can meet it before signing a contract.

-Our directory makes it easy to find licensed Professional Land Surveyors near you in Illinois.
+Rush surveys are available from some firms at a premium.
+Every surveyor in our Illinois directory is sourced from state licensing records.
 Search by county, compare services, and request quotes from verified Illinois PLS professionals at our Illinois land surveyor directory.

 Find a Surveyor